Healthdirect Free Australian health advice you can count on.

 What are dentures?

 Dentures are false teeth that are worn to replace missing teeth.
-If you have missing teeth, wearing dentures can make eating and speaking easier.
-It can also avoid a loss of confidence in the way you look.
+If you have missing teeth, wearing dentures can:

 When might you need dentures?

-If you have missing teeth, your dentist might speak to you about getting dentures fitted.
+Your dentist or dental prosthetist might speak to you about getting dentures fitted if you have missing teeth.
 Dentures are specially made to fit your mouth.

 There are 3 main types of dentures:

-• A full denture rests on the gum and replaces all the teeth on the upper or lower jaw, or both.
+1. A full denture rests on your gums and replaces all your teeth on your upper (top) or lower (bottom) jaw, or both.

-• A partial denture replaces some teeth and is held in place by clasps around the remaining teeth.
+2. A partial denture replaces some of your teeth and is held in place by metal clasps around your remaining teeth.

-• An implant-retained denture replaces one or more teeth and is fitted through implants in the jaw.
+3. An implant-retained denture replaces one or more of your teeth.
+It is fitted through implants in the jaw — you can remove your dentures.

 What happens during a denture fitting?

-If you’re having your teeth removed, you might choose to have dentures inserted on the same day.
+If you’re having your teeth removed by your dentist, you might choose to have dentures inserted on the same day.
 This is called an immediate denture.
 You may need frequent adjustments as your gums heal.

-The dentist might ask you if you would wait a few months before getting dentures.
-This allows your gums to heal so you won’t need as much adjustment once the dentures are in place.
+Your dentist might ask you to wait a few months after tooth removal before getting dentures.
+This allows your gums to heal so you won’t need as many adjustments once your dentures are in place.

 What to expect after a denture fitting

-You’ll need to learn how to take care of your dentures daily to avoid inflamed gums or infections.
-The Australian Dental Prosthetist Association recommends you clean your dentures twice a day, and after eating when necessary.
-Use a soaking solution and only use a specially designed soft denture brush when necessary.
+You’ll need to learn how to take care of your dentures to avoid inflamed gums or infections.

-You should also look after your mouth, even if you don’t have teeth.
-Brush your gums and tongue every day and visit your dentist regularly.
+You should look after your mouth, even if you don’t have teeth.
+Brush your gums and tongue every day and visit your dentist for regular dental checks.

 What are the benefits and risks of denture fitting?

-Dentures can make eating and speaking easier for most people.
-If you don’t replace missing teeth, the muscles in the face will sag.
-Dentures can help fill out a person's face.
+Dentures can make it easier to eat and speak.
+If you don’t replace missing teeth, the muscles in your face will sag.
+Dentures can help fill out your face.

 Resources and support